Can you teach a 120-year-old organization new tricks?

 Capitalizing on the dynamic street-level presence of Van Alen Books—the Institute’s temporary bookstore and event space launched in 2011—Ground/Work presented an opportunity to reposition the Institute and its projects in a space that was more visible, accessible, and participatory in public life, with a clear connection to the street level and the city at large.

 Ground/Work invited emerging designers, up to ten years out of school, to propose bold visions for a light and highly flexible ground-floor space to accommodate public events, exhibitions and installations, and office space.
-This two-stage competition sought portfolio submissions from designers through June 2013.
+Launched in May 2013, this two-stage competition sought portfolio submissions from designers through June 2013.
 Three individual entrants were selected as finalists for the second stage of the competition and received a stipend to develop their design proposals over a three-week period.
 Finalists revealed their designs on September 4, 2013, and the winner was announced on September 12, 2013, after which the team had four months to complete design work.
 Construction began in winter 2013; the space opened to the public in winter 2014.

 Stephen Cassell , Architecture Research Office, and Board of Trustees, Van Alen Institute

 David van der Leer, Van Alen Institute

 Mark Robbins, International Center of Photography and Board of Trustees, Van Alen Institute

 Ada Tolla, LOT-EK